 This is a new and developing area of estate planning law.
-States are beginning to add new laws to deal with digital assets.
+States are beginning to add new laws to deal with these assets.
 The Uniform Law Commission (ULC) has written the Uniform Fiduciary Access to Digital Assets Act (UFADAA) as model language for states to use, rather than writing new laws.
 Delaware was the first state to pass a comprehensive digital assets act in July 2014.
-Some other states have passed limited digital asset laws.
+Some other states have passed limited laws.

 In Colorado, House Bill 15-1189 was introduced to adopt UFADAA, but it was postponed indefinitely in March 2015.
 Other states are also looking at adopting UFADAA.
 Check the status of new legislation on your state legislature website.

 Service Provider License Agreements

 Some service providers have user license agreements that state there is no right of survivorship or transferability or multiple user access for an online account.
 They may have the right to delete the user account when they are notified of the user’s death, by receiving a certified copy of a death certificate.
 Or, an account may be deleted or inactivated after a period of inactivity.